manfromarce/DocSharp/README.md

 # DocSharp

 DocSharp is a pure C# library to convert between document formats without Office interop or native dependencies.
+The only exception is the renderer package which depends on QuestPDF (see Requirements).

 The following packages are currently available:

 - DocSharp.Binary: convert Office 97-2003 binary documents (doc, xls, ppt) to OpenXML documents (docx, xlsx, pptx).
 This is a fork of the abandoned [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which provides critical fixes.
 - DocSharp.Docx: convert DOCX to RTF, HTML, Markdown and plain text (.txt).
 Possible applications include generating Open XML documents in C# and exporting for other editors, or loading Microsoft Word documents in a RichTextBox / RichEditBox control.
 - DocSharp.Markdown: convert Markdown to DOCX or RTF using custom Markdig renderers.
+- DocSharp.Renderer (experimental, not published yet): render DOCX to PDF, XPS, SVG or images (PNG, JPEG) using QuestPDF.

+For a visual overview of supported conversions, see [Supported features](https://github.com/manfromarce/DocSharp/blob/main/documentation/Supported_features.MD).

 Packages can be installed via NuGet:
 [![NuGet](https://img.shields.io/nuget/vpre/DocSharp.Binary.Doc?style=flat-square&label=DocSharp.Binary.Doc)](https://www.nuget.org/packages/DocSharp.Binary.Doc/)